lakiboy/devmachine-form-bundle/README.md

 ## Update 2017

-In modern world of React, Angular and Vue there is no much point in solutions like this.
+In modern world of [React](https://facebook.github.io/react/), [Angular](https://angular.io/) and [Vue](https://vuejs.org/) there is no much point in solutions like this.
 Use your favourite front-end framework + Symfony API.
+However, you can still use this code if you want, see the [demo](https://github.com/lakiboy/devmachine-form-bundle/blob/master/_demo) for details.

 ## Installation